citp/privacy-policy-historical/e/ed/edu/education.vic.gov.au.md

 This Privacy Statement does not apply to linked websites that are not the Department's sites.
 When you link to another site we recommend you read the privacy statement of that site.

-The Department has an information privacy policy and handles personal information in accordance with the Victorian Privacy laws - the _Information Privacy Act 2000_ and _Health Records Act 2001_.
+The Department has an information privacy policy and handles personal information in accordance with the Victorian Privacy laws - the _Privacy and Data Protection Act 2014 (Victoria)_ and _Health Records Act 2001_.

-For more information, see: [Information Privacy Policy](https://web.archive.org/pages/privacypolicy.aspx)
+For more information, see: [Information Privacy Policy](https://web.archive.org/Pages/privacypolicy.aspx)

 ## Collection of information